bchase/quickbooks/README.md

 loggingEnabled      : "true"
 ```

-You can gather these pieces of information by following the instructions found on QuickBooks' Developer web site.
+You can gather these pieces of information by following the instructions found on QuickBooks' Developer web site, and generate an `oauth2RefreshToken` for your app using Intuit's [OAuth 2.0 Playground](https://developer.intuit.com/v2/ui#/playground).

 Logging
 -------